+Poultry farming became a major component of Kingston's economy during the second quarter of the 20th century.
+"Poultry was a million-dollar business and Kingston was one of the leading poultry towns in the state, producing breeding stock, baby chicks and hatching eggs."
+The industry was actively promoted by the Boston & Maine Railroad which transported the resulting products to markets in Boston and beyond.
 The poultry industry grew rapidly in the 1920s, due to improvements in farming practices and changes in transportation.
 "Andrew Christie and Frederick S. Nichols played defining roles in the poultry industry in Kingston and nationwide.
 They developed and bred the Red New Hampshire, which was introduced in the 1920s, as a breed of chicken with high egg production, which was also good for meat."
 By the 1950s, the Red New Hampshire was the largest selling type of purebred fowl in the world, and about 80% of all reputable commercial broiler stock raised in the U.S. was New Hampshire bred.
 The Christie and Nichols farms were two of the largest poultry producers in New England.
 They employed 100-200 people.
-They, along with many smaller operations in Kingston, supplied roughly forty percent of all poultry meat breeders in the country with millions of hatching eggs and chicks shipped worldwide.
+They, along with many smaller operations in Kingston, supplied roughly forty percent of all poultry meat breeders in the country with millions of hatching eggs and chicks shipped worldwide.37

 By the 1960s, agriculture in Kingston had declined.
 Only a few working farms remain, mostly in the northeast section of the Town.
-Much of the poultry business shifted away from New Hampshire and to cheaper labor and feed in the South.
-Though summer tourism at the many lakes continues to be an economic driver, Kingston has become a largely commuter economy with only 17.6% of the working residents working in Kingston.
-The largest employer in Kingston in 2017 was the Sanborn Regional School District (351), followed by Town of Kingston (148), Safeway Transportation Co., Inc. (140) and Sears Logistics (96).
+Much of the poultry business shifted away from New Hampshire to cheap labor and feed in the South.38 Though summer tourism at the many lakes continues to be an economic driver, Kingston has become a largely commuter economy with only 17.6% of the working residents working in Kingston.39 The largest employer in Kingston in 2017 was the Sanborn Regional School District (351), followed by Town of Kingston (148), Safeway Transportation Co., Inc. (140), and Sears Logistics (96).40

-Civic Structures, Churches & Education
+Civic Structures, Churches and Education

-As with many early New England towns, one of the earliest permanent structures to be constructed in Kingston was a meeting house.
-The purpose of the town-meeting in January, 1700 was to discuss the division of land and to establish public worship.
-"They hoped that their treaty with the Indians would be permanent, and in their joy at release from the burdens and dangers of war they were preparing to establish the public worship of God in the place."
-In 1702 the lots were laid out and No. 14 was assigned for a parsonage with 100 acres granted to the first minister who would settle them in 1703.
-"For twenty-five years after the settlement of the town no church was organized, and the citizens in the town-meeting were the only religious society."
-Due to ongoing violence between the European settlers and native populations, the first meetinghouse was not constructed until 1707.
-This meetinghouse was built on the southwest side of the Plains, opposite Scotland Road.
+As with many early New England towns, one of the earliest permanent structures in Kingston was a meetinghouse.
+The purpose of the town-meeting in January, 1700, was to discuss the division of land and to establish public worship.
+"They hoped that their treaty with the Indians would be permanent, and in their joy at release from the burdens and dangers of war they were preparing to establish the public worship of